Antti-Heroja/graphql-schema-policy-validator/README.md

 # graphql-schema-policy-validator

-The tool is now under initial development.
-The goal is to provide a CLI tool that validates a GraphQL schema against a set of predefined rules and policies.

-It is crucial to use this tool at the beginning of a GraphQL project.
-Otherwise, bad practices can lead to significant refactoring of your schema later on.
-Such changes in the schema will inevitably affect clients, making updates a potentially painful process.
+`graphql-schema-policy-validator` is a CLI tool designed for effortless `GraphQL` schema validation.
+It follows a strict no customization approach, enforcing only universal best practices.

+Design Goals
+✅ Extremely easy to use – Install once, run instantly.
+No configuration needed.
+🚫 No custom rules – The tool enforces a fixed set of best practices to ensure schema consistency.
+🛠️ Prevents costly refactoring – Use it at the start of a project to avoid structural issues that could impact clients later.

+This tool is currently in initial development and aims to be blazingly fast, similar to Biome.

 ## Installation